Hood Mountain Trails: The Rugged Paradise

 Hood Mountain Regional Park and Open Space Preserve in Santa Rosa, California

-With nearly 2,000 acres at the northern end of the Sonoma Valley, Hood Mountain Regional Park & Open Space Preserve offers 19 miles of trails geared to fit hikers.
-Trails here wind across creeks, through grasslands, into forests, and up peaks, providing challenge and stunning views in the process.
+Sonoma County, California, offers spectacular hiking at Hood Mountain Regional Park & Open Space Preserve, where 19 miles of nature trails wind across creeks, through forests, and up challenging peaks with stunning views along the way.

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
 Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.